-The Trust culture of safeguarding ensures that the message that abusive behaviours are unacceptable is explicit through each school's curriculum, the schools' environment and staff modelling appropriate language and respectful relationships.
+Our school culture of safeguarding ensures that the message that abusive behaviours are unacceptable is explicit through our curriculum, school environment and staff modelling appropriate language and respectful relationships.
 We do not accept that it is 'just part of growing up' or a joke.
-Each school manages such incidences in the same way by considering the need to undertake an immediate risk and needs assessment and as with any other child protection concern we will follow the same procedures.
-Pupils initiating such abuse or sexualised behaviour will be subject to an AIM risk assessment / Brook Traffic Lights (for EY and KS1) which will inform a safety plan for everyone involved, including themselves.
+Our school manages such incidences in the same way by considering the need to undertake an immediate risk and needs assessment and as with any other child protection concern we will follow the same procedures.
+Pupils initiating such abuse or sexualised behaviour will be subject to an AIM risk assessment / or Brook Traffic Lights (for EY and KS1) which will inform a safety plan for everyone involved, including themselves.
+This is in line with NSCP and Newham safeguarding policy.
+There may be further steps in our response including referrals to MASH to access Health and other specialist interventions for the reported child.